liek51/civet/docs/civet_XML.md

 The `<file>` tag specifies a file that is to be used in the pipeline.
 The `filespec` (complete or partial file path) may be hardcoded in the tag, or refer to a positional command line parameter.
-A file’s path can also be based on another file’s path; a number of different transformation options are available.
+A file's path can also be based on another file's path; a number of different transformation options are available.

     <file id="..." input="..." temp="..." in_dir="..." filespec="..." />